llbrt/cryfsmount/README.md

 ## Build

-This project requires [Maven](https://maven.apache.org/) and a JDK version 11.
+This project requires [Maven](https://maven.apache.org/) and a JDK version 17.

-For a smaller package, the build should be done with the community version of Azul, [Zulu](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&os=linux&package=jdk) (around deb 27MB / installed 47MB with Zulu11.39+15-CA (build 11.0.7+10-LTS), but deb 87MB/ installed 322MB with 11.0.8+10-post-Ubuntu-0ubuntu118.04.1).
+For a smaller package, the build could be done with the community version of Azul, [Zulu](https://www.azul.com/downloads/zulu-community/?version=java-17-lts&os=linux&package=jdk) - around deb 29MB / installed 51MB with Zulu17.32+13-CA (build 17.0.2+8-LTS).

 The command `dpkg-deb` is necessary to create the Debian package.